 Consistent adherence to the GCG principles is important to ensure business growth and create a favorable climate for investment.
-AE strives to apply the GCG principles on a day-to-day basis in all its business units.
-Together with the Adaro Values of “Integrity, Meritocracy, Openness, Respect and Excellence”, this will keep AE a trustworthy, transparent, and sustainable company for all its stakeholders.
+AEI strives to apply the GCG principles on a day-to-day basis in all its business units.
+Together with the Adaro Values of “Integrity, Meritocracy, Openness, Respect and Excellence”, this will keep AEI a trustworthy, transparent, and sustainable company for all its stakeholders.

 Code of Conduct

-AE is committed to continuously strengthening its GCG implementation in order to stay ahead of the growing concerns over the standards of corporate governance in Indonesia.
-To support this commitment, in 2018 AE issued an official Code of Conduct applicable to all members of the BoC, BoD, supporting organs, senior management, and all employees at all levels without exception.
-This Code of Conduct is presented on AE’s website www.adaro.com.
+AEI always runs its business by applying the Adaro Values of “Integrity, Meritocracy, Openness, Respect and Excellence” and strengthens GCG implementation in order to stay ahead of the increasingly stronger attention to the standards of corporate governance in Indonesia.
+To support this commitment AEI has issued an official Code of Conduct, which is applicable to all members of the BoC, BoD, supporting organs, senior management, and all employees at all levels without exception.
+This Code of Conduct is presented on AEI’s website www.adaro.com.

 The Code of Conduct sets forth the principles and behaviors that must be upheld in interacting with the stakeholders in a fair and balance manner.
 This guidelines cover:

-The company has promulgated the Code of Conduct in September 2018, which was attended by the Executives in Charge (“EIC”) of the company’s subsidiaries.
+The company has promulgated the Code of Conduct to all Executives in Charge (EIC) of the company’s subsidiaries.
 After such promulgation, the EIC will continuously disseminate the Code of Conduct to all employees at the Adaro Group.

-The Company's official code of conduct can be found here.
+The Company's official code of ethics guidelines can be found here.